KosherSoul

 Director Statement:

-Bringing his literature to the dining table, and connecting people - bringing people together on a deeper level is something James Beard Award winning author Michael W. Twitty is quite familiar with.
+Bringing his literature to the dining table, connecting people - bringing people together on a deeper level, is something James Beard Award winning author Michael W. Twitty is quite familiar with.

 For KosherSoul [the pop-up], he assembled a diverse team of predominantly Black-Jewish Chefs, who worked hard in tandem to create the shabbat/cookout experience Chef Twitty envisioned, using recipes from Twitty's self-explorational book of the same title, and drawing a diverse audience into a historically Black Los Angeles neighborhood.

-With KosherSoul [the film], I wanted to capture the hard work; the passion; the love and the soul that went into creating this first of its kind culinary fusion extravaganza.
+With KosherSoul [the film], I wanted to capture the hard work; the passion; the love and the soul that went into creating this first of its kind cultural, culinary fusion dining event, that brought so many people together.

-Chef Twitty's deep historic knowledge of the African Jewish diaspora was the seed that grew from the pages of his book into a vibrant evening for friendly strangers to gather, to share tables and food and stories, at a time where division and separation affects everyone's lives.
+Chef Twitty's deep historic knowledge of the African-Jewish diaspora was the seed that grew from the pages of his book into a vibrant evening, filled with friendly strangers who gathered, and who shared tables and food, and stories, at a time where division and separation touches every community.

 - Ilja Sarro